-- O a SCSI Asynchronous Event is reported in the sense data.
+- 0 a SCSI Asynchronous Event is reported in the sense data.
 Sense Data that accompanies the report, in the data segment, identifies the condition.
-The sending of a SCSI Event (Asynchronous Event Notification in SCSI terminology) is controlled by a SCSI Control Mode Page bit. - 1 target requests Logout.
+The sending of a SCSI Event (Asynchronous Event Reporting in SCSI terminology) is dependent on the target support for SCSI asynchronous event reporting (see [SAM2]) as indicated in the standard INQUIRY data (see [SPC]).
+Its use may be enabled by parameters in the SCSI Control mode page (see [SPC]). - 1 target requests Logout.
 This Async Message MUST be sent on the same connection as the one requesting to be logged out.
 The initiator MUST honor this request by issuing a Logout as early as possible, but no later than Parameter3 seconds.
 Initiator MUST send a Logout with a reason code of "Close the connection" (if not the only connection) OR "Close the session" to close all the connections (if using multiple connections).
 Once this message is received, the initiator SHOULD NOT issue new iSCSI commands.
 The target MAY reject any new I/O requests that it receives after this Message with the reason code "Waiting for Logout".
 If the initiator does not Logout in Parameter3 seconds, the target should send an Async PDU with iSCSI event code "Dropped the connection" if possible, or simply terminate the transport connection.
-Parameter1 and Parameter2 are reserved. - 2 target indicates it will drop the connection.
+Parameter1 and Parameter2 are reserved.

+2 - target indicates it will drop the connection.
 The Parameter1 field indicates the CID of the connection going to be dropped.
 The Parameter2 field (Time2Wait) indicates, in seconds, the minimum time to wait before attempting to reconnect or reassign.
 The Parameter3 field (Time2Retain) indicates the maximum time allowed to reassign commands after the initial wait (in Parameter2).
 If the initiator does not attempt to reconnect and/or reassign the outstanding commands within the time specified by Parameter3, or if Parameter3 is 0, the target will terminate all outstanding commands on this connection; no other responses should be expected from the target for the outstanding commands on this connection in this case.
 A value of 0 for Parameter2 indicates that reconnect can be attempted immediately.

 3 - target indicates it will drop all the connections of this session.
 Parameter1 field is reserved.
 The Parameter2 field (Time2Wait) indicates, in seconds, the minimum time to wait before attempting to reconnect.
 The Parameter3 field (Time2Retain) indicates the maximum time allowed to reassign commands after the initial wait (in Parameter2).

-If the initiator does not attempt to reconnect and/or reassign the outstanding commands within the time specified by Parameter3, or if Parameter3 is 0, the session is terminated.
+If the initiator does not attempt to reconnect and/or reassign the outstanding commands within the time specified by sign the outstanding commands within the time specified by Parameter3, or if Parameter3 is 0, the session is terminated.
 In this case, the target will terminate all outstanding commands in this session; no other responses should be expected from the target for the outstanding commands in this session.
 A value of 0 for Parameter2 indicates that reconnect can be attempted immediately.